International jobs: individual and challenging

 Working in Nigeria lives long the memory for the vast majority of our employees.
 Challenging, large-scale projects, the potential to earn well and the chance to savour African culture beyond simply taking a holiday all make working abroad a special experience.
 In an informal, pragmatic atmosphere, colleagues soon become friends.
 Julius Berger International works hand in hand with Julius Berger Nigeria Plc: a partnership that goes back over 50 years offers employees long-term prospects in Nigeria.
 And once one project has been wrapped up, there is always a chance to stay on in Nigeria for longer and take on new projects.

 Our projects in Africa are all about adaptability, intuition and the constant willingness to break new ground.
-We often realise international projects both Germany and Nigeria.
+We often realise projects together across the borders in Germany and Nigeria.
 This international approach lies at the heart of our identity – both as a company and as an employer.

 Your tasks in Nigeria: Where will you be working?